CristianCubias/UsersApp/README.md

 # UsersApp
-Redoing the project.
-This branch contains the following in the table below.
+Reworking the project.
+The table below contains the progress of the project.
+This file will be updated when additional changes are implemented.

 # Project Status